 - Bath towel: 420 yen

-Due to COVID-19, the opening hours of the onsen facility are from 1 pm to 8 pm for weekdays and open earlier at 12 pm on weekends and public holidays.
-The last admission is at 7:30 pm.
+Due to COVID-19, the opening hours of the onsen facility are from 1 pm to 8 pm on weekdays and open earlier at 12 pm on weekends and public holidays.
+The final admission is at 7:30 pm.

 Kannabekōgen Rest Area’s Opening Hours and Access Information

-- The roadside station is opened from 9 am to 5 pm on weekdays and closes later at 6 pm on weekends and public holidays
+- The roadside station is open from 9 am to 5 pm on weekdays and closes later at 6 pm on weekends and public holidays.

-- It closes on Wednesdays but if Wednesday is a public holiday, it will close on Thursday instead
+- It closes on Wednesdays, but if Wednesday is a public holiday, it will close on the next business day instead.

-- Note that during peak seasons such as July, August, January, and February, it is likely that the station is opened 7 days a week
+- Note that during peak seasons such as July, August, January, and February, it is likely that the station is open every day.

 - If you are taking the Zentan Bus from JR Ebara Station, please get off at Kannabe Onsen Yutorogi-mae (神鍋温泉ゆとろぎ前).
-The station is just within a min’s walk from the bus stop
+The station is just within a one-minute walk from the bus stop.

 Kannabe Kōgan’s Wind Cave (風穴)

-Since you travel all the way to Kannabe, trailhead no. 2 is the best trail as you will trek through the scoria layer that was created when the volcano erupted around 20,000 years ago.
+Trailhead no. 2 is the best trail because you will trek through the scoria layer created when the volcano erupted around 20,000 years ago.

 Then, as you hike further, Mt.
-Kannabe’s wind cave (風穴) is a great place to chill down with the 8 degrees wind blowing out of the cave!
+Kannabe’s wind cave (風穴) is a great place to chill down with the 8-degree wind blowing out of the cave!

-Although it certainly doesn’t look like it from the entrance, the wind cave that is as deep as 6 metres, has a height of 8 metres inside the cave.
+Although it certainly doesn’t look like it from the entrance, the wind cave is as deep as 6 meters and has a height of 8 meters at its tallest inside the cave.
 Before the refrigerator was invented, it was used as a natural fridge.
-Although the cave is closed to the public now due to collapsing concerns, apparently, the cave is still used as some sort of storage nowadays.
+While the cave is closed to the public now due to concerns of collapsing, it is still used as a storage facility.

 Mt.
 Kannabe Crater (神鍋山噴火口)

 The hiking trail to the summit of Mt.
-Kannabe is surrounding by trees and seasonal flowers that are rarely seen in our daily life.
-But once you got to the top, the sky will open up all of a sudden!
+Kannabe is surrounded by trees and seasonal flowers rarely seen in our daily life.
+And once you get to the top, the sky will suddenly open up!

-The crater that was once bursting out boiling lava is now completely covered with grass.
-But even so, from the shape of the summit, it isn’t hard to tell that it used to be a crater.
+Although once bursting with molten lava, the crater is now completely covered with grass.
+Despite this, it isn’t hard to tell that it used to be a crater from the shape of the summit.

-Taking a 15 minutes’ stroll and go around the crater to observe it from various angles, the name – Kannabe will soon make sense to you.
 Kannabe, meaning god’s pot in Japanese, is the perfect name to describe the shape of Mt.
-Kannabe’s summit that has a sunken centre.
-And with an altitude of 469.5 metres, it is easier for gods living in the high sky to “use” the pot to cook if they really wanted to (´▽｀*).
+Kannabe’s summit.
+And with an elevation of 469.5 meters, it is easier for gods living in the high sky to “use” the pot to cook if they really want to (´▽｀*).

-Paragliding and Hot Air Ballon at Kannabe Kōgen
+Paragliding and Hot Air Balloon at Kannabe Kōgen

-For those who like to enjoy the scenery of Kannabe Kōben from the sky, you can either get an instructor to paraglide with you or board one of the hot air balloons both from Up Kannabe Ski Resort.
+For those who wish to enjoy the scenery of Kannabe Kōben from the sky, you can either get an instructor to paraglide with you or board one of the hot air balloons.
+Both are offered at UP Kannabe Ski Resort.

 For paragliding, ALEX JAPAN can accept English speakers.
-You can choose from a half-day (6,600 yen), a full-day (9,900 yen), or a tandem paragliding course (7,500 yen + lift cost of 400 yen).
 Please email them at [email protected] for availability.

-For hot air balloons, there are two sessions that you can participate in on weekends and public holidays from late April to October.
-Each session lasts for 90 minutes.
+UP Kannabe Ski Resort holds hot air balloon sessions on weekends and public holidays from late April to October.
+Each session lasts 90 minutes.

 The prices are: